-Political Science Program Internships
+Political Science Internships and External Opportunities

 Internships are generally scheduled after the junior year when sufficient classwork has been completed to provide the knowledge and maturity base needed for a successful contribution to the organization involved.
-Students seeking an internship must familiarize themselves with the BYUH Career Services Office Internship website and follow instructions accordingly to satisfy all university requirements.
-Students must also arrange for the internship with the assistance of the Political Science Department internship coordinator Christina Akanoa.
+Students seeking an internship must familiarize themselves with the BYUH Career Services internship webpage and follow instructions accordingly to satisfy all university requirements.
+Students must also arrange for the internship with the assistance of the Political Science Program internship coordinator Christina Akanoa.
 Both of these support systems can help students find and secure a suitable and interesting internship opportunity if students come prepared in their particular field of interest and with a particular location or organization in mind.
 Both of these support systems will also guide the student through the process provided the student begins early.

 If the internship takes a student overseas, the student is responsible for securing all necessary visas, clearances, and passes.
 International students should pay particular attention to passport and visa regulations.
 Special funding is available for students seeking internship opportunities abroad.
 See the Yamagata Fund page on this website.
 Or contact our internship coordinator.